October 6, 2021, 12:13 pm

 The purpose of any pre-Carnival event is to get you excited for the actual Carnival celebration.
 So, enjoy as many as you can take!
 Once you've had your fill of pre-Carnival events, you should make sure you get tickets to official Carnival events, whether it is the parades, concerts, or other events around the city.

 Click here to see more details about this carnival.

 2. The Flowers Festival

 The Feria de las Flores (the Flower Festival) is another incredible festival in Colombia that takes place in Medellín, Antioquía.
 This festival happens every year during the first two weeks of August and lasts around 10 days.

 Perhaps the most famous part of this festival is a parade called "El Defile de los Silleteros."
 This parade gives silleteros (people who cultivate flowers and create beautiful artwork out of flowers to carry on their backs) a chance to display their amazing work to the public.
-There is also a flower exhibition that takes place at the Botanical Gardens in Medellín where you will find both outrageously gorgeous as well as crazy strange flowers on display.
+There is also a flower exhibition at the Botanical Gardens in Medellín where you will find both outrageously gorgeous and crazy strange flowers on display.

-In addition to events centered around flowers, there are many other types of events taking place as part of the festival, such as shows featuring typical dances and traditional foods among other things.
+In addition to events centred around flowers, there are many other types of events taking place as part of the festival, such as shows featuring typical dances and traditional foods, among other things.

 Share with your traveller friends!